goopscoop/ga-react-tutorial/Notes/4-addingFunctionality.md

 Now that we have something showing up in our view, it's time to add some functionality to our app.
 Because this is a to do app, we'll need to add a way for new items to be added to the list, a way to make off items as completed, and a way to delete any items we no longer want.

+## 1. Functional Component

-1. First we need to add an input element so the user can add a todo item.
+First we need to add an input element so the user can add a todo item.
 Let's do this by creating a new component.
 In the `components` folder, create `Input.js`, and within create and export a functional component called Input.

 Remember that functional components return JSX and have access to the props argument.
 For now, we just need to return the form.
 Paste the following JSX into the return statement of your functional component: